nnbuainain/database_inpa_crg/README.md

 * Brmodelo to create the conceptual and logical models.

-* PostgreSQL to create the physical model
+* PostgreSQL to create the physical model.

 * Python to process the database and program the migration of the data from the spreadsheets to the new database.

+* Psycopg adapter to connect to PostgreSQL database in the Python program.

 ## Current stage